-After the "BSF EECON1, WR" instruction, if EEADR \neq xxxxxxx11, then a short write will occur.
+After the "BSF EECON1, WR" instruction, if EEADR $\neq$ xxxxxx11, then a short write will occur.
 This short write only transfers the data to the buffer register.
 The WR bit will be cleared in hardware after 1 cycle.
-The core will not halt and there will be no EEWHLT signal generated.

-After the "BSF EECON1, WR" instruction, EEADR = xxxxxx11, then a long write will occur.
-This transfer data simultaneously the EEDATH:EEDATA to the buffer registers and begin the write of all four words.
+After the "BSF EECON1, WR" instruction, if EEADR = xxxxxx11, then a long write will occur.
+This simultaneously transfer the data EEDATH:EEDATA to the buffer registers and begin the write of all four words.
 The processor will execute the next instruction and then ignore the subsequent instruction.
 The user should place NOP instructions into the second words.
 The processor will then halt internal operations for typically 2 msec in which the write takes place.
-This is not SLEEP mode, as the clocks and peripherals will continue to run.
+This is not Sleep mode, as the clocks and peripherals will continue to run.
 After the write cycle, the processor will resume operation with the 3rd instruction after the EECON1 write instruction.